thi-ng/umbrella-docs-temp/transducers.md

 |  [$iter](./transducers._iter.md) | Helper function used by various transducers to wrap themselves as transforming iterators.
 Delegates to [iterator1()](./transducers.iterator1.md) by default. |
 |  [buildKernel1d](./transducers.buildkernel1d.md) |  |
 |  [buildKernel2d](./transducers.buildkernel2d.md) |  |
 |  [cat](./transducers.cat.md) | Transducer to concatenate iterable values.
 Iterates over each input and emits individual values down stream, therefore removing one level of nesting from the input.
-If, during processing, the transducer is given a wrapped [reduced](./transducers.reduced.md) input iterable, it will still be processed as normal, but then immediately triggers early termination by wrapping its own result in [reduced](./transducers.reduced.md)<!-- -->.
-E.g. this behavior allows a  user functions to benefit from [reduced](./transducers.reduced.md) results.
+If, during processing, the transducer is given a wrapped reduced input iterable, it will still be processed as normal, but then immediately triggers early termination by wrapping its own result in [reduced](./transducers.reduced.md)<!-- -->.
+E.g. this behavior allows a [mapcat()](./transducers.mapcat.md) user functions to benefit from reduced results.
 ```
 [...iterator(comp(map((x) => [x, x]), cat()), [1, 2, 3, 4])]
 // [ 1, 1, 2, 2, 3, 3, 4, 4 ]